DataDog/hiring-engineers/answers.md

 ```
 I received the [following output](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/Timeboard%20API%20Pull.rtf) which contained all of the definitions of the graphs I successfully created in the UI.

 I used that information as a guide to creating a python script to leverage the create a timeboard API.
-I used the sample request and made adjustments specific to the exercise requirements and changed titles so it was clear that the dashboard was created via the API.
+I used the sample request and made adjustments specific to the exercise requirements and changed titles so it was clear that the dashboard was created via the API and not just a straight copy of the one I'd created first in the UI.
 ```python
 from datadog import initialize, api